Skip to main content

 To interrogate the label value of each row on the report, this example workflow uses a decision step in the ‘Files’ sequence

-In this case if the value of the label is ‘delete item’ then the workflow will apply the delete action to remove the item that the Data Owner indicated.
+In this workflow, when the value of the label is ‘delete item,’ the workflow will apply the delete action to remove the item that the Data Owner indicated.
 Data Owner workflows are executed by adding them to Data Governance policies.
-When creating the policy, be sure to select the check box ‘Run Policy on Report’.
+When creating the policy, select the check box ‘Run Policy on Report’.

 Checking this box displays two additional options

-• Run policy on all reports - this option will cause the workflow run on ANY Data Owner report of the same type (i.e. email, files, etc.) that is present in the database.
-This is an ideal way to apply Data Owner labels on bulk content
+• Run policy on all reports - this option will cause the workflow to run on ANY Data Owner report of the same type (i.e., email, files, etc.) that is present in the database.
+This is an ideal way to apply Data Owner labels on bulk content repeatedly

 • Selected reports - click the blue Select button to open a list of all the data owner reports.
-After selecting a report, you are able to designate a particular version of that report (based on its created date) to run the policy on
+After selecting a report, you can designate a particular version of that report (based on its creation date) to run the policy on

 JavaScript errors detected